 The RES (Renewable Energy Services) Market is a term often used within the energy industry to mean a variety of different things.
 Currently most will refer to the RES market as a way of explaining that renewable energy services must be made more cost-efficient and brought to the marketplace.
 Often those talking about the RES market are referring to the use of electricity tracking systems as a way to bring cost-efficiency to electricity production.

 The residual mix is the grid attribute (emission, radioactive waste, etc.) average that is not allocated to a specific individual or end-consumer.
-If a consumer uses grid electricity without the cancelation of a GO certificate (or other reliable tracking mechanism) than they are obligated to use the residual mix when calculating/reviewing their consumed electricity attributes (footprint).
+If a consumer uses grid electricity without the cancelation of a GO certificate (or other reliable tracking mechanism) then they are obligated to use the residual mix when calculating/reviewing their consumed electricity attributes (footprint).
 Organizations that are part of the European E-Track program, like Reliable Disclosure Systems for Europe (www.reliable-disclosure.org) calculate the national residual mixes annually.

 Scoping is a method of calculating one’s carbon footprint.
 Carbon accounting (also known as personal disclosure or carbon footprinting) involves counting all the CO2-e that you or your company has released, or is responsible for releasing.